 Firstly, we can view the user’s cookies.
 This will only be possible if the application does not set the secure and HTTPOnly flags on all cookies.
 If these flags are not set it will likely be possible to impersonate the user’s session.

 We can then set up a man-in-the-browser attack.
 This is where we route all traffic through our instance of BEEF.
 Using this is it possible to capture all interaction between the user and the application including submission of authentication forms.

 It is also possible to load various fake popups in the user’s browser.
 These can be tailored to individual needs and can be used to get users to enter their authentication details.

 STEP 6: Exploitation of the Underlying Host

 BEEF contains several modules pertaining to gaining access to the user’s underlying host.
-These mainly involve fake flash updates or messages appearing to be from your browser advising on the need to update.
-These can be customised to point to an attacker controlled executable.
-Once this is downloaded and run, which could set up a connection between the attacker and victim, which would allow full access to the host.
+These mainly involve fake flash updates or messages pretending to by update requests from your browser.
+These can be customised to point to an attacker-controlled executable.
+Once this is downloaded and run, which could set up a connection between the attacker and victim, the host would have full access.